-The entity determining the baseline and participating in the project as its Carbon Advisor is EcoSecurities Ltd. The individuals at EcoSecurities that prepared the baseline is Pablo Fernandez de Mello e Souza and Flávia Resende.
+The entity determining the baseline and participating in the project as its Carbon Advisor is EcoSecurities Ltd. The individuals at EcoSecurities that prepared the baseline are Flávia Resende and Sonia Medina, as listed in Annex 1 of this document.

 C. Duration of the project activity and crediting period